 13. The San Juan Islands

 One of the most picturesque locales in the PNW are the San Juan Islands.
 You’ll have to take a ferry there, but that’s half the fun!
 San Juan Island offers the most amenities with the historic seaport of Friday Harbor, where there are lots of little restaurants, art galleries, and quaint shops.
 Travel farther inland and explore former military outposts and hikes with breathtaking views of the Strait of Juan de Fuca.
 Best of all?
 Summer is an awesome time for whale watching as pods feed on salmon.
+This is best as a multi day trip during mid week if you can swing it.

 14. The Olympic Peninsula

 If you’re looking to explore the area’s natural beauty, you can’t go wrong with Olympic National Park.
 Stop in at the Visitor’s Center which has lots of to discover just for kids.
 Then, make a drive into the park to explore 360 degree picturesque views of the Strait of Juan de Fuca.
 There are a variety of easy hikes from the Visitor’s Center at Hurricane Ridge that provide views that are worth the trek.
+Sequim and The Olympic Game Farm (A drive thru animal tour) could be done in a day.
+Port Angeles is a good place for an overnight if you want to take in Hurricane Ridge and area attractions.
+If you want to do the Whole Olympic Peninsula and go out to the rainforest, a three day loop is a good plan.

 15. Hovender Homestead Park in Ferndale